Top Holiday Ideas

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 ‘Serengeti’ in Masai means ‘endless plains’, and vast expanses of flat land are what one sees in the Serengeti National Park located in northwestern Tanzania.
 The national park is a part of the larger ecosystem, continuing into Kenya as the Masai Mara National Reserve, and different game reserves and control areas on either side.
 The Ngorongoro Conservation Area, Maswa Game Reserve, Ikorongo Grumeti Game reserve and the Loliondo Game reserve surround the Serengeti National Park, thus making these savannah grasslands enviable and considerably large biodiversity and ecological hub.

 Location: Serengeti ecosystem in the Mara and Simiyu regions

 How to reach: fly into Kilimanjaro International Airport (JRO) which is situated about 46km/29mi from

-Famous for: annual migration of white-bearded wildebeest and, zebra and Nile crocodile and honey
+Famous for: The annual migration of white-bearded wildebeest and, zebra and Nile crocodile and honey

-Best time to visit: late June to October
+Best season to visit: From late June to October

 How to reach